LourensWalters/cor_art_dis/battery_island/README.md

 * Interfaces for reading files from different input sources e.g. JSON files.
 * Better visualisation of results, more Exploratory Data Analysis on the data.

-Please don't be too harsh on me regarding criticism on the OO component of the code, I only recently started coding in Python again after a 16 year long move away from Python!
-Would love your comments though, and better even, just go ahead and change the code!
-I can always revert it back if I don't like what you are doing :) Which is very unlikely.

 **To Note: Before running the code you will need do download the data.**

 * You can download the data here: